The Government's Legal Right to Lie in Legislation: USC Title 1—GENERAL PROVISIONS Ch. 1: RULES OF CONSTRUCTION

 The Government’s Legal Right to Lie in Legislation

-This Title of the US Code allows for lawmakers to skew the meaning and phrases of the bills that they pass.
+This Title of the US Code allows for lawmakers to skew the meaning and phrases of the bills that they pass enabling courts to grant legal structures the same rights as people.
 Correcting this blatant abusive power will require an act that forces all legislation to be written with clear and concise language with singular meanings.

 This should also go hand in hand with the popular Single Issue Bills for Congress.